slambeebs/product-recommender/README.md

 - *Functionality*: Extract and process handwritten queries using the same logic as Endpoint 1.
 - *Input*: Image file with handwritten text.
-- *Output*: Same output format as Endpoint 1, adapted for image inputs.
+- *Output*: Same output format as Endpoint 1, adapted for image inputs also return the extracted test from OCR.

 ## Module 3: CNN Model Development